namtoki/English/03_predicate.md

 - [補足] Be aware that S V:                     please `be aware that` we are no longer responsible for privacy policies of other sites and services.
 - [補足] That's how:                            `That's how` we met.
 - [補足] That's the way S V:                    `That's the way` I like it. / `That's the way` I prefer it.
-- [補足] for one thing ,,, for another thing:   I can't put you up. `For one thing,` my dad drops in on me from time to time.
-- [比較] not so much A as B:                    It is `not so much` that democracy is positively good `as` that is makes impossible ...
 - [比較] A doesn't have as much B as C:         He `doesn't have as much experience as` the other candidates.
 - [比較] A doesn't have as many B as C:         We `don't have as many poeple in our team as` we did last year.
-- [強調] This is the kind of thing that V:      `This is the kind of thing that` makes me really happy.
-- [強調] This is something S V:                 `This is something` a lot of people don't consider.
-- [ ] [stance] be under the impression that:        だと思い込んでいる